ND7996/GPX6/Algorithm.md

-## Protocol for Running Empirical Valence Bond Simulations On Several Mutations with Q
+## Protocol for Running Empirical Valence Bond Simulations On Several Mutations

 ### 1. Create **PDB Structures** of Single and Combinations of Mutations